explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 A small number of strings use indices into a lookup table (so low integers) rather than hashes.
 This is mostly Universal Dependencies labels or other strings considered "core" in spaCy.
-This was critical in v1, which hasn't introduced hashing yet.
+This was critical in v1, which hadn't introduced hashing yet.
 Since v2 it's important for items in `spacy.attrs`, especially lexeme flags, but is otherwise only maintained for backwards compatability.